Pregnancy and Parenting: Nondiscrimination and Reasonable Accommodations

 Information for Students and Employees Regarding Pregnancy, Pregnancy-Related Conditions, and Childbirth

 University students and employees have the right to be free from discrimination because of pregnancy and pregnancy-related conditions, including but not limited to lactation or the need to express breast milk for a nursing child.
-The University will reasonably accommodate employees for pregnancy and pregnancy-related conditions, absent an undue burden for the University.
+The University will reasonably accommodate employees for pregnancy and pregnancy-related conditions, absent an undue burden for the University or fundamental alteration of a course or program.
 It is unlawful and contrary to University policy to deny an employment or educational opportunity or take adverse action against an individual because of pregnancy or a condition related to pregnancy, provided that the individual is capable of performing the essential functions of their position, with or without reasonable accommodation.
 Adverse action against employees or students who request or use reasonable accommodations is likewise prohibited.

 Requests for accommodation related to pregnancy, pregnancy-related conditions, and/or childbirth should be filed with the Office of Institutional Equity (OIE).
-The University’s Title IX Coordinator, Dr. Matt Ricke, or designee is responsible for administering the accommodation request review process.
+The University’s Title IX Coordinator, Amber.Abud@ucf.edu, or designee is responsible for administering the accommodation request review process.
 Some requests also may be reviewed under applicable disability accommodations processes pursuant to the Americans with Disabilities Act (ADA).

 If you need additional assistance, please contact OIE at (407) 823-1336 or email@example.com.
 As part of this process, OIE likely will request medical documentation in support of the requested accommodation.
 While some accommodations are relatively straightforward, others may require further information during the review.
 Also, as part of OIE’s assessment of the request, OIE will likely contact faculty (for students) or supervisors (for employees) to discuss the requested accommodations to ensure that the accommodations are reasonable.
 Accommodations may only be implemented if they do not pose an undue burden or, in the case of student academic accommodations, fundamentally alter the course(s) impacted by the proposed accommodation.

 Student permit holders in their third trimester of pregnancy may elect to reserve an expectant mother space in their permitted lot.
 For convenience, a spot may be selected by the expectant mother to provide a location with closer proximity to her primary destination, within the parameters of her previously assigned lot.
-Should the permit holder need to make these arrangements prior to the third trimester due to a high risk or otherwise problematic condition, please contact Student Development and Enrollment Services as soon as possible.
+Should the permit holder need to make these arrangements prior to the third trimester due to a high risk or otherwise problematic condition, please contact Student Care Services as soon as possible.
 Students must be enrolled as a full-time (12 credit hours) student (online classes do not qualify).
-To request expectant mother parking, please email firstname.lastname@example.org, or call 407-823-6960 for more information.
+To request expectant mother parking, please email firstname.lastname@example.org or call 407-823-5607 for more information.

 Faculty and staff permit holders in their third trimester of pregnancy may elect to reserve an expectant mother space in their permitted lot.
 For convenience, a spot may be selected by the expectant mother to provide a location with closer proximity to her primary destination, within the parameters of her previously assigned lot.
 Should the permit holder need to make these arrangements prior to the third trimester due to a high risk or otherwise problematic condition, please contact the Leave of Absence and Worker’s Comp team as soon as possible, so we can provide you with this service.
 Please complete the Expectant Mothers Parking Request Form and email the completed form to email@example.com.